ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2026/index.md

 ## Call for Posters

 We would like to invite the ARCHER2 community to submit posters for presentation at the ARCHER2 Celebration of Science 2026.
 The poster session and associated lightning talks have been highlights of previous Celebration of Science events, demonstrating the breadth of high-quality research from ARCHER2.
-Please complete the [Poster Abstract Submission Form ](ARCHER2_Celebration_of_Science_Poster_2026_Abstract_Submission_Form.docx) and email it to [events@archer2.ac.uk](mailto:events@archer2.ac.uk) by **Thursday 5th February 2026.**
+Please complete the [Poster Abstract Submission Form ](ARCHER2_Celebration_of_Science_Poster_2026_Abstract_Submission_Form.docx) and email it to [events@archer2.ac.uk](mailto:events@archer2.ac.uk) extended to **Thursday 12th February 2026.**